jyotiyadav2508/pizza-hub/README.md

 ### Data Models

-This project uses Object Orientated Programming to interact and manipulate the following:

-  - Lists - This project uses list to aid the storage of data from the Google Sheets file to variables and vice versa.
+  - Lists and Sets- This project uses lists and sets to aid the storage of data from the Google Sheets file to variables and vice versa.

   - Google Sheets API - Google Sheets was used in this project to store all required data outside the container.